Clear-channel station: Daytimers

 Daytimers (also known as daytime-only stations) are AM radio stations that are limited to broadcasting during the daytime only, as their signals would interfere with clear-channel and other radio stations at night, when solar radiation is reduced, and medium-frequency radio signals can propagate much farther.
-Such stations are allowed three manners of operation after sunset; to sign off the air completely until sunrise, reduce power (sometimes dramatically, to only a few watts), or switch to a nighttime-only frequency (such as the Detroit area's WNZK, which broadcasts on 690 during the day, and on 680 at night).
+Such stations are allowed three manners of operation after sunset; to sign off the air completely until sunrise, reduce power (sometimes dramatically, to only a few watts), or switch to a nighttime-only frequency (such as the Detroit area's WNZK, which broadcasts on 690 kHz during the day, and on 680 kHz at night).
 Their broadcast class is Class D. A great number of these stations use FM translators to continue their broadcasts overnight, and some also broadcast on the internet and have separate streams that air when the station's over-the-air signal has signed off.

-Daytime-only stations first originated in the late 1920s shortly after General Order 40 was imposed.
-One of the first to do so was WKEN in Kenmore, New York (now WUFO).
-WKEN proposed the concept to avoid the then-common practice of having to share one frequency between multiple stations; under General Order 40, WKEN would have had to share its frequency with WKBW, and the daytime-only proposal allowed both stations their own frequency.
-WUFO remains a daytime-only station to the present day, albeit with a 24/7 FM translator introduced in mid-2017.
+Daytime-only stations originated in 1928 shortly after General Order 40 was imposed.
+One of the first to do so was WKEN in Kenmore, New York (later WUFO).
+WKEN proposed the concept to avoid the then-common practice of having to share one frequency between multiple stations; under General Order 40, WKEN would have had to share its frequency with Buffalo station WKBW, and the daytime-only proposal allowed both stations their own frequency.
+WUFO remains a daytime-only station, albeit with a 24/7 FM translator introduced in mid-2017.

 As of 2013, daytimers exist only in the United States and Mexico.
-The last Canadian daytime station, CKOT, signed off on February 17 of that year after converting to the FM band.
+The last Canadian daytime station, CKOT in Tillsonburg, Ontario, signed off on February 17 of that year after converting to the FM band.
 There were 61 daytimers in Mexico in 2015.